 Even if you have a photographic memory, you’ll find it hard to keep your time blocking schedule clear in your head.
 Instead, you’ll need to rely on some kind of documentation system.

-But if you’re old fashioned, you may use a written planner or even a series of sticky notes to help you keep track of your day.
+If you’re old fashioned, you may use a written planner or even a series of sticky notes to help you keep track of your day.
 In any case, some kind of automated timer is a good way to keep yourself aware of time’s passing.

 6. Provide Yourself a Buffer